 The private window option is accessible from the File menu or by pressing Shift+Command+N on your keyboard on your Mac device:

 To open a new InPrivate window, use the menu from the upper-right corner or press Ctrl+Shift+P on your keyboard.

 Click the gear icon in the upper-right corner, then Safety > InPrivate Browsing, or press Ctrl+Shift+P on your keyboard.

-If you have any additional questions or concerns on your apps automatically logging you in, or any other questions or feedback about ScreenCloud, feel free to reach out to our support team at firstname.lastname@example.org or give us a call at +1-415-449-5426, then follow the prompts to connect with support.
+If you have any additional questions regarding your apps automatically logging you in, or any other questions or feedback about ScreenCloud, feel free to reach out to our support team at email@example.com or give us a call at our toll-free support line at +18885575335.